The Most Delicious Food In Mexico – All The Mexican Food You Should Try

 Gorditas

-Similar to Colombian arepas, they are two pieces of corn dough put together and then stuffed with pretty much anything you may possibly want – cheese most typically.
+Like Colombian arepas, they are two pieces of corn dough stuffed with almost anything you may want – cheese, most typically.
 They are then then grilled until the cheese melts.
 It’s a typical street food and oh so good.

 Guacamole